- 1. Product marketing manager

 To become a machine learning engineer, you’ll need a bachelor’s degree in computer science, data science, or a related field.
 While you’re in school, try to take classes about machine learning.
 You can also practice by doing simple projects or joining internships where you learn to train basic models.

 As you continue, consider getting specialized certifications to gain expertise in deep learning.
-While building out your career, keeping a collection of real machine learning projects can show what you can do and help you get a job as an engineer.
+While building out your career, keeping a collection of real machine learning projects can show what you’re capable of and help you get a job as an engineer.

 3. Avionics systems engineer